zengmingcd/AWS_Learning/Ceritfications/AWS Certified Cloud Practitioner/Courses/AWS Cloud Practitioner Essentials.md

 - Multitenancy: Sharing underlying hardware between virtual machines.
 - Caas: Comput as a Service.
 - Vertical Scaling
+- ELB: Elastic Load Balancing.
+The AWS service that automatically distributes incoming application traffic across multiple resources.
+- Monolithic application: all components are in a same application, tightly coupled components.
+One component fails, others will fail.
+- Microservices: all components are individual, loosely coupled.
+One component fails, others will keep running.
+- Amazon SNS: Amazon Simple Notification Service, a publish/subscribe service.
+Using Amazon SNS topic, a publisher publishes messages to subscribers.
+Subscribers can be web servers, email address, AWS Lambda functions, or several other options.
+- Amazon SQS: Amazon Simple Queue Service, a message queuing service.
+Using Amazon SQS, you can send, store, and recieve messages between software components, without losing messsages or requiring other services to be available.
+An application sends messages into a queue.
+A user or service retrieves a message from the queue, processes it, and the deletes it from the queue.
+- Serverless computing: your code runs on servers, but you don't need to provision or manage these servers.
+The flexibility to scale serverless applications automatically.
+You can not see or access the underlying infrastructure.
+Running less than 15 minutes applications.
+- AWS Lambda: a serverless computing service.
+Pay only for the compute time that you consume.
+- Containers: Provide you with a statndard way to package your application's code and dependencies into a single object.
+Can be used for processes and workflows in which there are essentail requirements for security, reliability, and scalability.

 ### 5 type of Amazon EC2 Instance
 - General purpose instance